mikekreeki/hash_queue/README.md

 hash_queue.queue :my_queue, Stuff.new
 ```

 Keys (or namespaces if you prefer) can be anything you want.
 Usually those will be symbols or strings but don't need to be.
 Objects, classes, numbers or even `true` or `nil` will work.
-For values please don't use `nil` or an empty array for now (check Gotchas).
+Same applies for queued items.

 `#queue` is aliased as `#enqueue` for convenience on both hash_queue and individual queues.